exercism/ceylon/README.md

 * `example/<Slug>.ceylon`: An example solution that passes the tests.
   * This will not be served to students (all paths containing `example` are not served).
   * Instead, it is used in our [Travis CI run](.travis.yml) to make sure that the exercise is solvable and that the tests make sense.
+* *optional*: `example/module.ceylon`: The module descriptor for the example solution.
+  * This is necessary only if the example solution has dependencies other than `ceylon.test`.
+  * Wherever possible, the dependencies should be limited to modules under the `ceylon.*` namespace, to avoid burdening Travis CI with having to fetch many external dependencies.
+  * We may consider adding external dependencies for an example solution if the exercise would be unnecessarily difficult and/or cumbersome without those particular dependencies.
+* *optional*: `example/*.ceylon`
   * Other files may be included in the `example/` directory if appropriate.

 As a reminder, the README does not need to be added to this track - it is automatically created using the data in [x-common](https://github.com/exercism/x-common).